Perfect Diet - Perfect Nutrition

 The Case Against Fiber

 Fiber absorbs vitamins and minerals and discharges them from the body.
-Fiber leaches calcium from the digestive tract and discharges it in the stool when it is desperately needed to prevent osteoporosis, bone loss, hip fractures and degenerative disk disease.
+Fiber leaches calcium from the digestive tract and discharges it in the stool when it is desperately needed to prevent osteoporosis, bone loss, hip fractures, and degenerative disc disease.

 Mineral contents of brans passed through the human GI tract.